 - Six eyes — a pair in front and a pair on both sides — rather than the usual spider pattern of eight eyes in two rows of four

 - Clean the bite with mild soap and water.
-Apply an antibiotic ointment if you think the bite was caused by a brown recluse spider.
+Apply an antibiotic ointment to help prevent infection.

-- Apply a cool compress to the bite.
+- Apply a cool damp cloth to the bite.
 This helps reduce pain and swelling.